 Over-60s are travelling more than ever according to the number of policies bought from 1Cover Travel Insurance.
 And at this stage of life, why wouldn’t you?
 You’re free to do what you want, go where you want and see what you want.
 You can immerse yourself in new cultures and engage in completely authentic experiences — all at your own pace.

 The only challenge is deciding where to go first.
-If you’re overwhelmed trying to decide where to begin your travels, consider 1Cover’s seven most popular destinations for senior travellers in 2020.
+If you’re overwhelmed trying to decide where to begin your travels, consider 1Cover’s seven most popular destinations for senior travellers.

 Bali is incredibly popular with young and old alike.
 At only a 3-hour flight from Perth, 6 hours from Sydney and a touch over 10 hours from Auckland, Bali is a quick trip.